 Bolt Tensile Failure

-Bolt tensile failure occurs when the axial load exceeds the fastener’s tensile capacity at its tensile stress area — a smaller effective area than the nominal shank cross-section, reduced by the thread geometry.
-This limit is a fixed ceiling determined entirely by bolt grade and geometry; it does not change with engagement length.
+Bolt tensile failure occurs when the axial load exceeds the fastener’s tensile capacity.
+This limit dependent on the bolt grade and diameter; it does not change with engagement length.
 It dominates when engagement is long enough that the threads are stronger than the bolt.

 Formulas